High Risk Family Case Management

 Applicant Eligibility

-Eligible Applicants This competitive funding opportunity is limited to applicants that meet the following requirements: The types of applicants that may apply for the grant award are public or private organizations that have or will have a physical presence in the eligible geographic area described in Section A2 above, and the required staffing model in place within 30 days of the contract start date for which they intend to provide HRFCM services for the geographical area applied for, as described herein.
+Eligible Applicants.
+This subsection MUST identify the following: The specific types of applicants that may apply for the grant award are public or private organizations that have or will have a physical presence serving in the eligible geographic area described in Section I above, and the required staffing model in place within 30 days of the contract start date for which they intend to provide HRFCM services for the geographical area applied for, as described herein.
 Grantees failing to have required staffing model and nurse to family ratios in place within 30 days of the grant agreement start date or at any time during the grant period may be subject to grant suspension or termination.
-Eligible applicants are inclusive of units of local government, hospitals, community-based organizations, federally qualified health centers, and nonprofit organizations that serve the eligible community in the geographical area applied for.
-The applicant has met the Prequalification and Mandatory Requirements listed in this funding opportunity.
-Applicants must be prequalified; therefore, applications from entities that have not prequalified prior to the due date of this application will NOT be reviewed and will NOT be considered for funding.
-Successful Applicants will not receive an award if pre-award requirements are not met.
-Funding restrictions-See Section D for funding restriction impacting eligibility.
+Eligible applicants are inclusive of units of local government, hospitals, community-based organizations, federally qualified health centers, and nonprofit organizations that plan to serve the eligible community in the geographical area applied for.

 Beneficiary Eligibility